Linardos/BFP/README.md

 ## Server side:
-In config.yaml change the 'docker' variable to True and the 'simulation' variable to False. (lines 4 and 5)
+In config.yaml change the 'docker' variable to True and the 'simulation' variable to False. (lines 4 and 5) Make sure continue_from_checkpoint is set to False unless you want to load parameters from a pretrained model. (line 60)

 ```bash
 center_number = 1